Skip to content

 2. It threatens wildlife.

 Insects are an essential part of the food web.
 Sixty percent of insects are nocturnal, and many of those are attracted to light.
-When insects get pulled into the light, they are not feeding and mating.
+When insects get pulled into the light, they are not feeding or mating.
 Most end up dying of exhaustion or getting eaten by predators.

 Most birds migrate at night using the moon and stars to navigate.
-Bright lights confuse them causing them to fly around buildings until they drop from exhaustion or fly into buildings and die from window strikes.
+Bright lights confuse them, causing them to fly around buildings until they drop from exhaustion or fly into buildings and die from window strikes.
 The photo below, courtesy of FLAP, shows dead birds collected over the course of a year after hitting lit windows in Toronto.

 Dead birds from window strikes.

 Newly hatched sea turtles use the moon to guide them to the safety of the sea.
-Artificial lights draw them inland where they die of dehydration or predation.
+Artificial lights draw them inland, where they die of dehydration or predation.

 3. It disrupts the seasonal rhythms of plants.